 Next to it was a pool formed by little rocks, the spring.

-Unbelievably, I had it to myself.
+Unbelievably, I had

 My soak tonight was almost as close to heaven as a human can experience on earth.